mattyyeung/mattyyeung.github.io/_posts/2024-04-21-deterministic-quoting.md

 ### So what?

 Naturally conservative fields like healthcare do not deploy systems that are reliable “most of the time”.
-Even a low rate of hallucination is enough to prevent adoption at scale.
-It’s unreasonable to expect users to bear the burden of independent verification – it would be inevitable that users fail to perform adequate checks.
+In most healthcare applications, even a low rate of hallucination is enough to prevent adoption at scale.
+We can't burden users with the task of independent verification – mistakes are inevitable.

 <!--TODO-->

 Eventually, LLM quality may be high enough to be trustworthy as-is, but this is not currently within sight.
 Until then…

-## Introducing: Deterministic Quoting
+## 2. Introducing: Deterministic Quoting

 Deterministic Quoting techniques bridge the LLM “trust gap”.

 Applications with Deterministic Quoting provide verbatim “ground-truth” information interspersed with LLM commentary.
-It combines the convenience and flexibility of the LLM with reliable, trustworthy data that is guaranteed to be hallucination-free.
+It combines the convenience and flexibility of the LLM with trustworthy data that is guaranteed to be hallucination-free.
 Users benefit from the framing and commentary but can easily verify the underlying assumptions any extra action.

 ![](/assets/deterministic-quoting/2.png)

 The “hallucination-free” guarantee is achieved by ensuring that the data displayed on the blue background has never passed through an LLM (or any non-deterministic AI model).
 The AI chooses which section of source material to quote, but the retrieval of that text is a traditional non-AI database lookup.
-The only way to guarantee that an LLM has not transformed text is to never send it through the LLM in the first place.
+That's only way to guarantee that an LLM has not transformed text: don't send it through the LLM in the first place.

 The approach is imperfect: the surrounding text (white background) has come directly from an LLM and therefore may still be hallucinated.
 Or, the AI can choose an irrelevant (but still verbatim) quote to display.
 Still, the result is a significant improvement: users report intuitively grasping the difference between trusted quotations and prose generated by the LLM.

-## How well does it work?
+## 3. How well does it work?

-In practice, our Deterministic Quoting (DQ) techniques meet the stated goal of “zero false positives” for any quoted text.
+In practice, we meet the stated goal of “zero false positives” for any quoted text.
 That is, 100% of all text displayed in the special quote box (the blue background in the examples) is indeed verbatim, not hallucinated.

 In addition, several other metrics are useful:

 * Are there hallucinations in the non-DQ prose? (ie. white background)
 * Was the right quote/data chosen by the LLM?
 Is it relevant to the question?
 * Is user’s query ultimately answered correctly?

-Here, however, DQ is only part of the story - the underlying LLM remains the limiting factor for quality.
+Here, the underlying LLM remains the limiting factor for quality, DQ is only part of the story.
 We don’t expect DQ to improve these metrics, our goal is to avoid regressions.

 Here are some results comparing a standard RAG pipeline (Llamaindex + ChatGPT 4) with a modified version with a minimalistic implementation of DQ.